Paitesanshi/LLM-Agent-Survey/README.md

         - Added 31 new works until 9/1/2023, to enrich the literature support.

     -  **📊 New Figures**
-        - **Figure 3:** Added a new chart illustrating the differences and similarities between various planning approaches.
+        - **Figure 3:** This is a new figure illustrating the differences and similarities between various planning approaches.
 This helps in gaining a clearer understanding of the comparisons between different planning methods.
         ![single-path and multi-path reasoning](assets/planning.png)
-        - **Figure 4:** Introduced a new chart that describes the evolutionary path of model capability acquisition from the "Machine Learning era" to the "Large Language Model era" and then to the "Agent era."
+        - **Figure 4:** This is a new figure that describes the evolutionary path of model capability acquisition from the "Machine Learning era" to the "Large Language Model era" and then to the "Agent era."
 Specifically, a new concept, "mechanism engineering," has been introduced, which, along with "parameter learning" and "prompt engineering," forms part of this evolutionary path.
         ![Capabilities Acquisition](assets/capability.png)

     -  **🔍 Optimized Classification System**